BurgerFi International (BFI) Set to Announce Quarterly Earnings on Wednesday

-BurgerFi International (NASDAQ:BFI – Get Rating) will be announcing its earnings results on Wednesday, March 22nd.
+BurgerFi International (NASDAQ:BFI – Get Rating) is set to announce its earnings results on Wednesday, March 22nd.

 BurgerFi International Trading Down 7.0 %

-In other BurgerFi International news, CFO Michael Rabinovitch purchased 100,000 shares of BurgerFi International stock in a transaction on Friday, February 24th.
-The shares were bought at an average price of $0.50 per share, with a total value of $50,000.00.
-Following the completion of the acquisition, the chief financial officer now directly owns 409,188 shares of the company’s stock, valued at $204,594.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In the last three months, insiders acquired 160,000 shares of company stock worth $80,000 and sold 150,000 shares worth $232,800.
-12.69% of the stock is currently owned by insiders.
+In related news, CFO Michael Rabinovitch acquired 100,000 shares of the company’s stock in a transaction that occurred on Friday, February 24th.
+The stock was purchased at an average price of $0.50 per share, for a total transaction of $50,000.00.
+Following the transaction, the chief financial officer now owns 409,188 shares in the company, valued at approximately $204,594.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In the last quarter, insiders purchased 160,000 shares of company stock worth $80,000 and sold 150,000 shares worth $232,800.
+12.69% of the stock is currently owned by company insiders.

 Institutional Trading of BurgerFi International